area17/vitrine-ui/README.md

 }
 ```

+###  Add variants
-You can also add variants by including a variant key in the component's JSON config.
+For some components, you can also add variants by including a variant key in the component's JSON config.

 ```json
 {